andmos/Coffee/PourOver.md

 * Wet a paper filter and put in in the coffee maker.
 * Add the coffee to the filter
-* Pour 50 grams of hot water evenly over the grounds.
+* Pour 60 grams of hot water evenly over the grounds.
-* Allow the coffee to bloom for about 30 seconds.
+* Allow the coffee to bloom for about 35 seconds.
+* Pour water in a circular fashion up to 250 grams.
+* At 250 grams, give the coffeemaker a couple of swirls to keep the coffee bed flat.
+This helps with extraction.
-* Pour the rest of the water (430 grams or 430 ml, reset the weight if you use one) evenly over the grounds in a slow and spiral fashion.
+* Pour the rest of the water in a circular fashion, up to 280 grams total.
+* Give the coffeemaker a last couple of swirls.
-* Allow the coffee to drip through the filter and in to the coffee maker (should take 2 -3 minutes).
+* Allow the coffee to drip through the filter and in to the coffee maker (should take around 3:00 - 3:30 minutes).
 * Remove the filter when the filter has stopped dripping.
-* Allow the coffee to cool for 4-5 minutes before serving.

 ## Chemex - Center pour method